 In January 2016, the FASB amended the Financial Instruments - Overall topic of the FASB ASC.
 The amendment addresses several aspects of recognition, measurement, presentation and disclosure of financial instruments.
 Included are: (a) a requirement to measure equity investments at fair value, with changes in fair value recognized in net income, (b) a simplification of the impairment assessment of equity investments without readily determinable fair values, (c) the elimination of the requirement to disclose the methods and significant assumptions used to estimate the fair value for financial instruments measured at amortized cost on the balance sheet, and (d) a requirement to use the exit price notion when measuring the fair value of financial instruments for disclosure purposes.
+Since the Company does not own any equity securities subject to the amendment in its investment portfolio, the amendment will not have a material impact on its consolidated financial statements.
+The Company will continue to evaluate the effects that the use of exit prices will have on its fair value disclosures.
 The amendment is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company has performed a preliminary evaluation and does not expect the adoption of this amendment to have a material effect on its consolidated financial statements.

 In February 2016, the FASB amended the Leases topic of the FASB ASC.
 The primary effects of the amendment will be to recognize lease assets and lease liabilities on the balance sheet and to disclose certain information about leasing arrangements.
 The amendment is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 The Company has several lease agreements for branch locations and equipment that will require recognition on the consolidated balance sheets upon adoption of the amendment.
-The Company will continue to evaluate the effect of the amendment on the Company's consolidated financial statements.
+The Company will continue to evaluate the effects that the adoption of this amendment will have on its consolidated financial statements.

 In March 2016, the FASB amended the Compensation - Stock Compensation topic of the FASB ASC.
 The amendment includes provisions intended to simplify various aspects related to how share-based payments are accounted for and presented in the financial statements.
-Some of the key provisions of the amendment require companies to record all excess tax benefits and tax deficiencies as income tax benefit or expense in the income statement rather than additional paid-in capital.
+Some of the key provisions of the amendment require companies to record all excess tax benefits and tax deficiencies as income tax benefit or expense in the income statement rather than as an adjustment to additional paid-in capital.
 In addition, the amendment requires that excess tax benefits should be reported as an operating activity on the statement of cash flows and increases the amount an employer can withhold for taxes for share-based compensation awards.
 The amendment is effective for annual periods beginning after December 15, 2016.
-The adoption of this amendment could result in the increased volatility to income tax expense related to excess tax benefits and tax deficiencies for share-based compensation.
-The actual amount of the tax benefit or deficiency recognized in income tax expense will depend on the amount of share-based compensation transactions and the stock price at the time of vesting.
+The Company adopted this amendment effective January 1, 2017.
+The adoption of this amendment has resulted in increased volatility to income tax expense related to excess tax benefits and tax deficiencies for share-based compensation.
+The amount of tax benefits or deficiencies recognized in income tax expense depends on the number of options exercised and the difference in the stock prices at the exercise and grant dates.
+For the year ended December 31, 2017, the Company recognized in earnings \$1.0 million of tax benefits related to the exercise of stock options.